 Wage and Hourly Claims in Phoenix, Arizona: How Do They Affect You?

 We all work for money.
 It’s how we earn our income.
 So, what happens if your employer doesn’t pay you for your work?
 Is there a law that protects you?
 Can a lawyer help you when you’re in this situation?
-If you believe that you have a wage and hourly pay dispute, schedule a free consultation with The Foster Law Group.
+If you believe that you have a wage and hourly pay dispute, schedule a confidential consultation with The Foster Law Group.
 We understand the intricacies of wage and hourly pay laws.
 We understand the confusion, hurt, and strain that accompanies not getting paid as you should.

 Is There a Federal Law That Protects Workers Like You?